ManushiKhatri/LSP_REPO_PROJECTS/src/org/howard/edu/lsp/midterm/question2/references.md

 - **Tool used:** ChatGPT (GPT-5, OpenAI, October 2025)
 - **Purpose:** Used to verify correct method signatures and formatting for overloaded `area()` methods.
 - **Prompt:** *"How can I implement a Java program with multiple overloaded methods that calculate areas of different shapes while validating for negative or zero dimensions?"*
+- **AI Answer (Excerpt):**
+'''
-- **AI Answer (Excerpt):** *"Method overloading means you can define multiple methods with the same name but different parameter lists (different number or type of parameters).
+Method overloading means you can define multiple methods with the same name but different parameter lists (different number or type of parameters).
 This makes your code clean and easy to read — for example, one area() method can handle multiple shapes.
 Java Program Example:
 public class ShapeAreaCalculator {